Making the City Playable

 - UWE Professor of Design Futures, Jen Stein

 We will provide BSL and live captioning to accompany our all conference speakers.
-The lunchtime/afternoon session will involve an uniquely designed city experience.
 To ensure all participants experience a fully playful afternoon please let us know about any access requirements, using the typeform link included in your booking confirmation.

 Any questions?
 Contact firstname.lastname@example.org